kamalbuilds/Fuelswaypay/README.md

 6. Implement a personal invoice system for users, enhancing transparency and ease of payment management.
 7. Introduce a user's address book for convenient and efficient transactions between familiar parties.
 8. Implement a user-friendly naming system to simplify SWAYPAY user addresses and improve user experience.
-9. Transition from offchain Database to an indexer-based solution for enhanced scalability and data management.
+9. Combine the cloud-based Database and an indexer-based solution for enhanced scalability and data management.
 10. Integrate Oracle services to bring real-world data onto the blockchain, expanding use cases and applications.
 11. Add support for more tokens, increasing the diversity of assets available on SWAYPAY.
 12. Introduce support for fiat currencies, bridging the gap between traditional finance and the decentralized ecosystem.